Roadsaw

-Roadsaw is an American rock band, formed in 1994.
+Roadsaw is an American rock band from Boston, Massachusetts, formed in 1994.
 To date, the band has released six studio albums.

 History

 Early years (1994–1997)

 In the year 2000, the band gave the following explanation for their name:"We were really, really stoned, we saw something we didn’t know what it was.
 We called it a Roadsaw.
 We joked about that being the name of our band, and then it stuck ...
-It’s like a big piece of heavy machinery tearing up the road"Roadsaw released their first 7-inch single, "Fancy Pants", with the B-side "Handed You Your Ass", on Curve of the Earth Records in 1994.
+It’s like a big piece of heavy machinery tearing up the road."Roadsaw released their first 7-inch single, "Fancy Pants", with the B-side "Handed You Your Ass", on Curve of the Earth Records in 1994.
 The following year, they recorded their first album, One Million Dollars (sometimes styled as $1,000,000), with the same label.
 The album featured the same two tracks from the previous single.

 Two years later, the band released their second full album, Nationwide, originally with Curve of the Earth, and the re-released with M.I.A.
 Records.